Entertainment News Roundup: 'Black Widow' screening rolls out the red carpet for London film fans; Glass half full for Cannes hotels as festival guests return after 2020 washout and more | Entertainment

 A Minute With: 'No Sudden Move' cast on twists and filming in COVID

-Oscar-winning director Steven Soderbergh brings together an all-star cast for the crime drama "No Sudden Move" in which a bunch of criminals is called on to carry out a heist that goes wrong.
+Oscar winning director Steven Soderbergh brings together an all-star cast for crime drama "No Sudden Move" in which a bunch of criminals are called on to carry out a heist that goes wrong.
 Benicio Del Toro, Don Cheadle, Ray Liotta, Jon Hamm, Brendan Fraser star in the movie, set in 1954 Detroit, where the robbers embark on a mission to find out who hired them.

 Bill Cosby home from prison after court reverses sexual assault conviction